×

 • Unable to recognize words that are familiar.

-• Finding it difficult to identify the most crucial details from a paragraph.
+• I find it difficult to identify the most crucial details in a paragraph.

 • Losing the meaning of a tale they are reading or writing.